 - A Baylor College of Medicine study of 180 patients suffering from osteoarthritis in their knees gave 2/3rds of them sham surgery, followed up with them for 24-months amazingly the placebo surgery worked as well as the real surgery.

 - Two other studies found that placebo heart surgery was actually more effective than real heart surgery.

-- An elaborate Harvard study that placed a group of men for a week in a setting precisely designed and decorated to feel like it was from 22 years ago.
+- An elaborate Harvard study placed a group of men for a week in a setting precisely designed and decorated to feel like it was from 22 years ago.
 Fascinatingly, the men started behaving and feeling a lot younger and aging biomarkers and blood tests revealed they were actually getting younger as a result of the setting.